Counterfactual inference in sequential experiments: Problem set-up and algorithm

-\cref{assum:policy} states that the treatments at time $\t$ are assigned based on a policy that depends on the data observed till time $\t\!-\!1$; and conditional on the history, the treatments are independently assigned at time $\t$.
-Notably no real restrictions are put on the policy in \cref{assum:policy}, e.g., it could have pooled the data across units, it could be based on bandit algorithms like Thompson sampling, $\epsilon$-greedy, multiplicative weights, softmax etc, or it can come from a non-Markovian algorithm that might use past data in a non-trivial way.
-(Our theory later does exclude policies that assign treatments deterministically.)
-Overall, \cref{assum:policy} is generic and natural in several sequential experiments.
-For example, in a mobile health trial where the treatment is sending a notification (or not)---whether or not user $\n$ is sent a notification at time $\t$ is independent of whether any other user $j$ is sent a notification, conditional on prior time data from these and other users.
+\end{assumption} \cref{assum:policy} states that the treatments at time $\t$ are assigned based on a policy that depends on the data observed till time $\t\!-\!1$; and conditional on the history, the treatments are independently assigned at time $\t$.
+Notably \cref{assum:policy} puts no restrictions on how the policy is updated, e.g., it could have pooled the data across units, it could be based on bandit algorithms like Thompson sampling, $\epsilon$-greedy, multiplicative weights, softmax etc, or it can come from a non-Markovian algorithm that might use past data in a non-trivial way.
+The term $\pmint[\t]$ captures the rate of decay in the minimum exploration of the underlying sampling policy.
+E.g., an $\epsilon$-greedy or pooled $\epsilon$-greedy based treatment policy, with $\epsilon$ decaying with $\t$ as $\epsilon_{\t}$, would admit $\pmint[\t]=\frac{\epsilon_{\t}}{|\actionset|}$. \cref{assum:policy} is generic and natural in several sequential experiments.
+In the mobile health trial considered later in \cref{sub:mobile_health_study}, for the treatment being sending a notification (or not)---whether or not user $\n$ is sent a notification at time $\t$ is independent of whether any other user $j$ is sent a notification, conditional on historical data for all users.